Estimated reading time: 15 minutes

-Minehub has been running 6 projects in raw materials, including iron ore, copper concentrate and scrap metal, involving multinational corporations as well as SMEs in all continents.
+Minehub has been running 6 projects in raw materials, including iron ore, copper concentrate, and scrap metal, involving multinational corporations as well as SMEs on all continents.

 8|People’s Bank of China Blockchain Trade Finance Platform / Bay Area Trade Finance Blockchain Platform

 Originally unveiled as the Bay Area Trade Finance Blockchain Platform before broadening its geographic scope, the People’s Bank of China Blockchain Trade Finance Platform is a collection of four blockchain applications: account receivables financing, bill rediscount, tax filing, and international trade information collection.

 The China-focused platform has garnered participation from 48 banks, including the Industrial and Commercial Bank of China, Bank of China, and China Construction Bank.